ovh/venom/README.md

   Run all testsuites containing in files ending with *.yml or *.yaml: venom run Run a single testsuite: venom run mytestfile.yml
   Run a single testsuite and export the result in JSON format in test/ folder: venom run mytestfile.yml --format=json --output-dir=test
+  Run a single testsuite and export the result in XML and HTML formats in test/ folder: venom run mytestfile.yml --format=xml,html --output-dir=test
   Run a single testsuite and specify a variable: venom run mytestfile.yml --var="foo=bar" Run a single testsuite and load all variables from a file: venom run mytestfile.yml --var-from-file variables.yaml Run all testsuites containing in files ending with *.yml or *.yaml with verbosity: VENOM_VERBOSE=2 venom run